 Why Invest with SyndicateRoom?

-SyndicateRoom is an investor-led platform, offering you an opportunity to invest alongside business angels and with the same economic terms.
+SyndicateRoom is a data-driven EIS fund, offering you an opportunity to invest alongside business angels and with the same economic terms.
 To start investing, you will need to certify as a sophisticated investor or high-net-worth individual and fill in our sign-up form.